linzhi2013/batch_tar/README.md

 ## 1 Introduction

-`batch-tar` is a tool to extract some fastq reads from the beginning of the files.
+`batch-tar` is a tool to tar (and compress) files or directories in batch mode.

 ## 2 Installation